MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/work-with-templates.md

 ---
 title: Work with templates
-description: Learn how to work with templates in portal.
+description: Learn how to work with templates in portals.
 author: neerajnandwana-msft

 ms.topic: conceptual